william-zhang-ml/tutorial-kivy/README.md

 # tutorial-kivy

-This is an example application created as part of TechWithTim's Kivy tutorial series.
+These are example application created as part of TechWithTim's Kivy tutorial series.